What do district councils do?

 How much money do district councils receive from the city?

 The Community Engagement Program includes a budget of just under $1.2 million in 2018.
 This money is allocated to the 17 district councils on a formula basis.
 Along with these funds, district councils receive money from city government through the Community Organization Partnership Program, the "All In" program and other neighborhood development funding programs.
 You can find more information regarding their funding here.

 Besides funding, how else does the city support district councils?

 The city provides several forms of support to district councils as part of the collaboration with neighborhood organizations.
 District councils receive technical assistance from city planners and other city staff regarding issues that are important to the neighborhood, including the development of a district plan.
 Additionally, the Community Engagement Coordinator is available to district council staff and board members for technical assistance including organizational management coaching, resource navigation and connecting to city staff.

 Who oversees district councils?

 District councils are 501(c)(c) nonprofits with voluntary, unpaid boards of directors composed of members elected by their neighborhoods.
 The organizations are accountable to their boards who are, in turn, accountable to the people who have elected them.
-District councils contract with the city to provide community engagement services in their respective districts through the Community Engagement Program.
-Those contracts are managed by staff in the Department of Planning & Economic Development.
+The district councils contract with the City annually to provide community engagement services in their respective districts through the Community Engagement Program.
+Those contracts are managed by the staff in the Department of Planning & Economic Development.